UPPAbaby Minu V3

 Strolleria's best-selling travel strollers are lightweight and compact while still offering features you'll find on larger strollers, like all-wheel suspension, car seat compatibility and high-quality materials like leatherette handles.

-The Babyzen YOYO2, Bugaboo Butterfly and Joolz Aer fold to a size that's carry-on-compatible for many airlines, helping you easily tote your stroller through an airport and sparing it from possible gate-check damage.
+The Babyzen YOYO2, Bugaboo Butterfly, Joolz Aer + and UPPAbaby Minu V3 fold to a size that's carry-on-compatible for many airlines, helping you easily tote your stroller through an airport and sparing it from possible gate-check damage.

 Despite being one of the smallest travel strollers, the YOYO2 is also the most versatile: The Connect accessory turns the YOYO2 into a double by adding a second seat and frame to the back of the stroller.